Aurora Caught Napping

 herd of mers

-AURORA CAUGHT NAPING
+AURORA CAUGHT NAPPING

 (IT'S TWILIGHT TIME)